Bad Girls Club: Format

-The format for the first season of Bad Girls Club differs from subsequent seasons, but its rules apply in all subsequent seasons.
+The format of the first season of Bad Girls Club differs from subsequent seasons, but its rules apply in all subsequent seasons.
 One feature continued from season one was the way the show opened: viewers were shown the biggest and most intense physical altercation of the season, and the program then went back to a time before it happened.
-This fight usually gives you an idea of who is going to be the baddest, or one of the baddest, girls in the house.
+This fight usually gives the viewer an idea of who is going to be the baddest, or one of the baddest, girls in the house.
 This altercation draws in many viewers and keeps them wondering what will happen next.

-In the second season, the format of the show changed drastically.
+In the second season, the show's format changed drastically.
 The maximum age dropped from 31 to 28.
-The cast of season two were given mandatory non-profit jobs to help them build a work ethic and to experience the stabilizing effect of being interdependent with others, for example in teamwork and commitment, to equip them for success in later life.
-Quitting the job or failure to attend resulted in mandatory removal from the show.
+The cast of season two were given mandatory nonprofit jobs to help them build a work ethic and experience the stabilizing effect of being interdependent with others, for example in teamwork and commitment, to equip them for success in later life.
+Quitting the job or failure to attend resulted in removal from the show.
 The girls were given the jobs of planning, decision making, and building cooperation.
-Season two was the first and only season of the Bad Girls Club to do this, and was also the last to air 30-minute episodes.
+Season two was the first and only season of the Bad Girls Club to do this, and also the last to air 30-minute episodes.

 The Bad Girls Club creed, introduced in season three, is: